nicoespeon/refactoringjavascript-kata/README.md

 It is based on [J. B. Rainsberger's Trivia kata](https://github.com/jbrains/trivia), which is itself a fork from [a Legacy Code Retreat kata](https://github.com/caradojo/trivia).

+## Exercise

+**Your goal is to refactor `Game` without breaking the tests, spending as few time as possible in a "broken" state.**

+In watch mode, each save will run the tests again.

+How **short** can you spend time between each test?
+The shortest, the better.

+Each time you save and tests stay green is a victory 🏆

 ## Pre-requisite

 [Node.js](https://nodejs.org/en/download/releases/) `>= v14` and `< v17`